-There is one major flaw with the film: it is only the half of the story!
-The director planned it as the first part of a two-film treatment, but the second film was never made.
-So things wrap up abruptly, in mid-story.
-But while it lacks a proper ending, the story it does tell is intriguing.
+There is one major flaw with the film: it is only half of the story!
+The director planned it as the first part of a two-film treatment, but the second film was never made, so things wrap up abruptly.
+While it lacks a proper ending, the story it does tell is intriguing.

 97 minutes / 1979

 This is sometimes treated as a sequel to Ralph Bakshi's film, but it isn't.

 Arthur Rankin directed, and he returned to the cartoonish animation style of The Hobbit.
 And while the events in this story do, loosely, follow after the events of the Bakshi film, Rankin seems to have been envisioning this as a sequel to The Hobbit, so he begins with an overview of everything that took place between it and The Return of the King.
 Or, in other words, it begins with a quick summary of two 500-page books – as you might expect this overview doesn't do justice to the contents of these enormous tomes, and the continuity of the story is completely lost.
 If a viewer isn't already familiar with the books he'll have no idea what's going on.